 All war is based on deception.
 So how do you fight a price war?
-In last month’s pricing survival guide, John Lincoln, Vice-President – Enterprise Marketing, du, talked about knowing your enemy and pricing strategies.
+In, John Lincoln, Vice-President – Enterprise Marketing, du, talked about knowing your enemy and pricing strategies.
 This month he tells us how to jump into battle.

 What is a price war?
 Unsurprisingly, this is my favourite part in this two-part series.